geopm/geopm/service/docs/source/geopm_pio_dcgm.7.rst

 Requirements
 ^^^^^^^^^^^^

 To use the GEOPM DCGM signals and controls GEOPM must be compiled against the DCGM libraries and must be run on a system with hardware supported by DCGM.To compile against the oneAPI LevelZero libraries geopm must be configured using both the --enable-nvml flag and the --enable-dcgm flag.
-The optional --with-libdcgm flag may be used to indicate the path of the required libraries.
+The optional --with-dcgm flag may be used to indicate the path of the required libraries.

 Signals
 -------